-Formerly known as the Women’s Shelter of San Luis Obispo County, Stand Strong has been serving the community since 1977, when two women in Morro Bay opened up their home to survivors of domestic violence.
+Formerly known as the Women’s Shelter Program of San Luis Obispo County, Stand Strong has been serving the community since 1977, when two women in Morro Bay opened up their home to survivors of domestic violence.

 Other volunteers saw and joined them in their effort to provide safety to survivors.
 In 1979, this volunteer effort became formally incorporated as the Women’s Crisis House.
 As services expanded for domestic violence survivors, the Women’s Crisis House changed its name to the Women’s Shelter Program of San Luis Obispo County.